 Bed Skirts, Canopies, and Curtains

 All those extra bedroom pieces are usually for decoration and not function.
 Items like bed skirts, canopies, and curtains don't usually get dirty very often.
 However, if you are an allergy sufferer, you may want to wash these items every two to three months.
-For everyone else, twice a year or yearly washings usually are all that are needed unless spills or stains occur.
+For everyone else, twice a year or yearly washings usually are all that is needed unless spills or stains occur.
 Be sure to follow directions to avoid damaging the fabric and to prevent colors from fading.